Male Morning Sickness – Yeah, Kinda Creepy

 Scientists call this delightful little adventure “Couvade Syndrome,” which sounds fancy but really means “sympathy symptoms.”
 So while your partner’s chowing down pickles and ice cream, you’re in the bathroom wondering what the heck is happening.
-Welcome to male morning sickness—the ultimate stomach plot twist.
+Welcome to morning sickness—just with a twist.
+The ultimate stomach plot twist, to be exact.

 The Sympathy Puke Party Begins